 (a) an application has been made for a mining lease or a general purpose lease; and

-(b) the local government has, in writing, informed the Minister and the Minister for the time being administering the Town Planning and Development Act 1928, that the mining lease or general purpose lease would, if granted, authorise the carrying on of mining operations contrary to the provisions of a town planning scheme or local laws referred to in subsection (1),
+(b) the local government or the Western Australian Planning Commission has, in writing, informed the Minister and the Minister for the time being administering the Planning and Development Act 2005, that the mining lease or general purpose lease would, if granted, authorise the carrying on of mining operations contrary to the provisions of a planning scheme referred to in subsection (1),

-the Minister shall not dispose of the application until he has first consulted the Minister for the time being administering the Town Planning and Development Act 1928 and obtained his recommendation thereon.
+the Minister shall not dispose of the application until he has first consulted the Minister for the time being administering the Planning and Development Act 2005 and obtained his recommendation thereon.

 [Section 120 amended by No. 58 of 1994 s.
 47; No. 14 of 1996 s.
 4; No. 24 of 2000 s.
-26(2).]
+26(2); No. 38 of 2005 s.
+15.]

 120AA.
 Scheme for reversion licence applications